 Manufacturing Payrolls in the United States decreased by 18 thousand in April of 2021, missing forecasts of a 55 thousand rise, amid shortages of skilled workers and the supply of parts and materials.
 Job losses in motor vehicles and parts (-27,000) and in wood products (-7,000) more than offset job gains in miscellaneous durable goods manufacturing (+13,000) and chemicals (+4,000).
 Employment in manufacturing is 515,000 lower than in February 2020. source: U.S. Bureau of Labor Statistics

-Manufacturing Payrolls in the United States averaged 3.21 Thousand from 1939 until 2020, reaching an all time high of 655 Thousand in April of 1946 and a record low of -1715 Thousand in September of 1945.
+Manufacturing Payrolls in the United States averaged 3.25 Thousand from 1939 until 2021, reaching an all time high of 655 Thousand in April of 1946 and a record low of -1715 Thousand in September of 1945.
 This page provides the latest reported value for - United States Manufacturing Payrolls - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Manufacturing Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+United States Manufacturing Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Manufacturing Payrolls in the United States is expected to be 40.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Payrolls in the United States to stand at 10.00 in 12 months time.
-In the long-term, the United States Manufacturing Payrolls is projected to trend around 2.00 Thousand in 2021, according to our econometric models.
+Manufacturing Payrolls in the United States is expected to be 20.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Manufacturing Payrolls in the United States to stand at 2.00 in 12 months time.
+In the long-term, the United States Manufacturing Payrolls is projected to trend around 2.00 Thousand in 2022, according to our econometric models.